DIY Dried Orange, Spice, and Everything Nice Garland

 Tie a loop at the end to complete your garland!

-∼it has been raining a lot lately and kind of humid.
+Has it been raining a lot or do you live in a humid climate?
 Because of the moisture in the air, my orange slices have started to feel slightly sticky again and not completely dry.
 While this could be a problem if I expected my garland to last a long time, it only needs to last through the New Year.

-∼I wouldn’t save or store these for years to come.
+That being said, I wouldn’t save or store your garland for years to come.
 The orange slices would most likely become moldy or attract ants, and you are better off just making new ones each year.

 Check out these other fun DIY projects for the home: